 Such dialogue is more than a passing fad.
 We are seeing the unfolding of an important characteristic of the future of religious life on this planet.
-Many practitioners of every one of these long-standing religious heritages are facing transformations that are similar to those described above for Christians-a shift in basic metaphor from transcendence to transparency.
-Christians who are participating in this transition are finding resonance among those who are embracing similar transitions in the other longstanding religions.
+Many practitioners of every one of these long-standing religious heritages are facing transformations that are similar to those described above for Christians.
+For example, the shift in basic metaphor from transcendence to transparency is important for all religions.
+Christians who are participating in this transition are finding resonance among those who are embracing similar transitions in the other long-standing religions.
 Such Christians may feel closer to these "progressives" in other religions than they do with the "reactionary" members of their own Christian religion.
 This deepening interreligious dialogue has become inescapable, and it is enriching those who share in it, giving them better understandings of their own religion.
 Nothing like this existed in the two earlier periods of Christian history.
 In period one, Christians faced many non-Christian practices, but their focus was on clarifying their own Jesus-Christ revelation of Reality in relation to those other practices.
 Also, it is good to note that those earliest Christians boldly borrowed insights from these other religious practices whenever those practices helped them express their own faith.
-In period two, most Christians lived in Christian-created cultural canopies that protected them, to a large extent, from effective contact with competitive religious cultures.
+In period two, most Christians lived in Christiancreated cultural canopies that protected them, to a large extent, from effective contact with competitive religious cultures.

-3. Finding a New Way into the Depths of Christian Heritage
+(c) Finding a New Way into the Depths of Christian Heritage

 In spite of the temptation to become a religion-hopper who samples a number of religions in a superficial way, we also have the option of seeking a deep experience of the Christian revelation.
 Seeking depth is a major characteristic of this religious era, but such deepening is not easily done.
 We can no longer experience being nurtured in the faith by simply hearing the Christian Scriptures read aloud in Sunday services, or joining in saying aloud one of the creeds, or responsively reading one of the Psalms.
 These writings are still potentially powerful, but they were written in transcendant-metaphorical language, with hierarchical and patriarchal overtones.
 Without skillful, in-depth commentary, these written materials are like a closed book written in code.
 We need proper methods in order to hear the Eternal Word of Final Reality that these old written materials could address to people today.
-For the most part, those who think they understand these old texts are taking them literally, and thus they are hearing something quite alien to the original meaning of these texts.
+Most of those who think they understand these old texts are taking them literally; thus they are hearing something quite alien to the original meaning of these texts.

 But despite these difficulties, it is important for a viable Christian practice to hear the scriptures as well as the ancient and contemporary theologizing about these scriptures.
 I am assuming that members of a viable and vital Christian practice need to spend an hour a week in heritage study.
 This might be a group of five or twelve persons meeting in a home for two hours a week, who spend one hour of their time in heritage study.
-When this third-period transition is taking place within an inherited congregation, every member of this effort can spend, in addition to the worship hour, a second hour each week for study in a Sunday morning church school class, or in a week-night arrangement.
-Whatever the means, a viable future for an effective Christianity practice cannot come about without that much regular discipline on the part of its members.
+If this third-period transition is taking place within an inherited congregation, every member of this effort needs to be asked to spend, in addition to the worship hour, a second hour each week on Christian heritage study-perhaps in a Sunday-morning-church-school class, or in a week-night arrangement.
+A viable future for an effective Christianity practice cannot come about without at least this much regular discipline on the part of its members.